KURDINA44/SwiftGlass/README.md

 ```
 Open /Demo/Demo.xcodeproj
-*To prevent resolving failed, please rename the root folder from SwiftGlass-xxx to SwiftGlass
 ```
+>⚠️ To prevent resolving failed, please rename the root folder from SwiftGlass-xxx to SwiftGlass

 ## Installation (on your project)